hoop33/nebula-website/content/en/posts/nebula-graph-query-engine-overview/index.md

 ---
 title: "An Introduction to Nebula Graph’s Query Engine"
 date: 2019-12-30
+description: "The query engine is used to process the Nebula Graph Query Language (nGQL) statements."
 ---
 # An Introduction to Nebula Graph’s Query Engine